Part I- Homeownership as Part of the American Dream

 - Public services such as police, fire, hospitals, and specialized medical services are more spread out and less accessible.

-Suburban area residents tend to vote more conservatively or independently than those in urban areas.
+- Specialized commercial enterprises are usually less available.
+Residents in suburban areas tend to vote more conservatively or independently than those in urban areas.
 They are a swing constituency in national elections.
 Abolishing suburbs is politically expedient.
-The left has planned for an orchestrated federal takeover, transformation, and de facto urbanization of American suburbs.
+He had planned for an orchestrated federal takeover, transformation, and de facto urbanization of American suburbs.

 Socially Engineered Gentrification: